 Enrolling in a qualified health plan is not only important, it is the law.
 Under the Affordable Care Act, everyone in Wisconsin must have health coverage.
 If you are not covered through work, Medicare or Medicaid programs, you must purchase an individual health plan instead.
 At Gutman Insurance, we help you select a qualified health plan that fits your needs and budget.

-The Annual Election Period for health insurance enrollment this year opens on November 1, 2016 and closes on January 31, 2017.
-This should not be confused with the Medicare Open Period of October 15 to December 7.
+The Annual Election Period for ACA enrollment this year opens on November 1, 2018 and closes on December 15th.
+This should not be confused with the Medicare Open Period of October 15, 2018, to December 7, 2018.
 During this time those that are uninsured and not on Medicare, can apply for new health insurance coverage and currently insured subscribers can make changes to theirs.

-As a reminder, you have to enroll by December 15, 2016 in order to have a January 1, 2017 effective date.
-Enrollments taking place December 15th will result in an effective date of 2 months from the date of enrollment.
+As a reminder, you have to enroll by December 15, 2018 in order to have a January 1, 2019 effective date.
+Enrollments taking place after December 15th will result in an effective date of 2 months from the date of enrollment.